nataliebock/Bock-Data-Science-Portfolio/MLUnsupervisedApp/README.md

 ### Hierarchical Clustering
 - **Purpose:** Hierarchical clustering is also a type of clustering.
 This method is unique in that it creates a hierarchical tree of clusters, where more complicated clustering relationships can be seen.
 Hierarchical clustering also differs from K-means because there is no fixed k, meaning the data clusters can be of varying sizes.
 The tree can also be seen ***before*** determining the number of clusters, allowing for more informed analysis.
+- **Choices for Dendrogram:** The interactive widgets created for altering the dendrogram are depicted and described below
 <img width="774" alt="Screenshot 2025-05-08 at 11 41 26 AM" src="https://github.com/user-attachments/assets/b142596f-fe9c-40f7-acfd-e151bd038da2" />
+   - ***Linkage***: Linkage provides different ways to measure clusters before merging.
+Users are given the option of selecting one of the four linkage types described below:
+     - *Complete:* When comparing two clusters, the complete linkage option will look for *maximum distance between two points, one in each cluster.
+The drawback for complete linkage is a strong influence of outliers since it relies on maximum distances.
+     - *Average:* When comparing two clusters, the average linkage option will calculate the average for every pair of points in the clusters.
+     - *Single:* When comparing two clusters, the single linkage option will look for minimum distance between two points, one in each cluster.
+Using single linkage may create a long cluster without clearly defined groups, a drawback that may be solved by using a different type of linkage.
+     - *Ward:* When comparing two clusters, the ward linkage option has the goal of minimizing the increase in the total within cluster variance created by the merging of clusters.

+   - ***Label Selection***: Users can also pick the feature that is used to label the dendrogram.
+   - ***Truncation***: Users can choose to truncate the dendrogram, which will group things together at a higher level and create simpler dendrogram.